 c) other categories of employees or collaborators for which different characteristics are envisaged for the plan (e.g. executives, middle management, employees etc.);

-There are no classes of employees to which different characteristics of the Plan ESOP 2012 apply.
+There are no classes of employees to which different characteristics of the Plan Let's Share for 2014 apply.

 4.2.1 The targets which the parties intend to reach through the adoption of the plan.